Psychosis: The Basics

 What is psychosis (si KO sis)?

 Psychosis refers to experiences when it is difficult for a person to tell what is real and what is not real.
-When someone is struggling with a psychosis, their perceptions (vision, hearing, smell, touch, and taste) are changed.
+When someone is struggling with a psychosis, their perceptions (vision, hearing, smell, touch, and taste) and thinking are changed.
 That can make things that are not real seem real.

 When psychosis happens: